 Are the sessions recorded?

-No. Attend the sessions, and engage with presenters and attendees during the summit to maximize your summit experience.
+No. Attend the sessions and engage with presenters and attendees during the summit to maximize your summit experience.
 We encourage you to not sit with your laptop open to work (sure if you get some emergency go ahead), but instead want you engaged with the speaker.
 We’re small enough that you can often call out for a quick clarification.
 Please no recording of any sessions with your phones

 Is there an online alternative?